quev-dev/assessment-astro/src/content/markdown/post9.md

 likes: 25
 comments:
   - author: CuriousMind
     text: This is mind-blowing!
-I never cease to be amazed by quantum mechanics.
+I never cease to be amazed by quantum mechanics. 🤯🔬
+    likes: 8
+    date: March 16, 2023
   - author: ScienceLover
     text: The implications of quantum mechanics in technology are astounding.
-Great post!
+Great post! 🌟🚀
+    likes: 6
+    date: March 17, 2023
   - author: TheoreticalThinker
     text: I love diving into the complexities of quantum mechanics.
-Your explanation is concise and clear.
+Your explanation is concise and clear. 👨‍🔬📚
+    likes: 4
+    date: March 18, 2023
 ---

 # The Fascinating World of Quantum Mechanics